-Upon Angela's death in February of 2018, her family, friends, and colleagues opted to continue her life's work by establishing a scholarship fund in her name to enable inner city and at risk elementary and middle school music students to attend summer music camps at no cost to them.
-Students who are selected will receive full scholarships to attend a music camp for voice, instrumental, dance, or theatre.
-The amount of the scholarship awarded will depend upon Association funds and the cost of the camp, but in no case will it be less than the total cost of camp tuition.
-Links to the scholarship application, as well as links to activities and ways the community can contribute to the growth of the fund are listed in this site.
+Upon Angie's death in February of 2018, her family, friends, and colleagues chose to continue her life's work by establishing a scholarship fund in her name to help inner city and at risk elementary and middle school music students to attend summer music camps.
+Students who are selected will receive scholarships to attend a music camp for any instrument, voice, dance, or theatre.
+The amount of the scholarship awarded will depend upon association funds and the cost of the camp.
+Links to the scholarship application, as well as links to activities and ways the community can contribute to the growth of the fund are listed on this site.
 The sole purpose of this Association is to raise funds for the scholarship and continue Angela's life work.

 Copyright © 2020 Angela Dallaire Bruce Memorial Scholarship Association - All Rights Reserved.